hungptit/tools/README.md

 * **codesearch**
 * **source2tests**

-All binaries are portable and we should be able to execute/run them on any Linux, MacOS, and Window Linux Subsystem machine that support either AVX2 or SSE2.
+All binaries are portable and we should be able to execute/run them on any Linux, MacOS, and Window Linux Subsystem machine that supports either AVX2 or SSE2.
 Email me or create a github ticket if it doesn't work on your machine.

 ## Why do we need these tools ##